 - In a flashback to Xerxes, we see Father lied to the king about where the nation-spanning transmutation circle was centered, leaving the king to get turned into a Philosopher stone with the rest of the country.
 Near the end of the manga, he pulls this same trick again, as the apparent center the heroes were trying to keep Father away from was a decoy; the real one was under his chessboard.

-- On the object end of things, we have the Grand Meteor, the Rainbow and Silver Wings, the memory firelighter, and Blue's Silph Scope with two or more convenient uses after their initial appearance.
-There are probably more which don't come to mind right now.
+- On the object end of things, there's the Grand Meteor, the Rainbow and Silver Wings, the memory firelighter, and Blue's Silph Scope with two or more convenient uses after their initial appearance.
+There are probably more.

 - Sanosuke's Zanbattou in Rurouni Kenshin.
 Just when you thought it was gone for good after his fight with Kenshin, it reappears in his fight with Inui: This time, held together with GIGANTIC STAPLES.